 Are you prepared to spend a long time away from friends and family?

 Depending on the program you choose, you’ll be away from home—and campus—for anywhere from a couple of weeks to an entire year.
 Naturally, you’ll miss your friends and family, and the feelings can be even more extreme when big changes are on the horizon.
 Are you worried about your grandmother’s declining health?
 Is your brother getting married while you’re abroad?
 Being away from your family during times of grief and joy affects your emotional health.
 If you are anticipating a big event in the near future, make sure that you have the time and the money to return home from abroad to attend, consider a shorter study abroad program, or defer your departure by a semester.

 Can you maintain your long-distance relationship?

 If you have a significant other, think critically about how your relationship will change when you go abroad.
 Long-distance relationships require open communication.
-Keep in mind, however, that there’s a fine balance between putting in the work to maintain your relationship and spending your entire trip sitting in front of Skype.
+Keep in mind, however, that there’s a fine balance between putting in the work to maintain your relationship and spending your entire trip sitting in front of Skype or FaceTime.
 Neither you nor your partner should sacrifice a social life to send a constant stream of Whatsapp messages.
 Check in regularly with each other, but respect that your lives continue even when you’re apart.
 Are you committed and trusting enough?
 If not, rethink the relationship now.
-Jealousy and codependence don’t mix well with long distance.
+Jealousy and codependency don’t mix well with long distance.

 Will you cope when you skip your favorite traditions?

 Your favorite holidays probably aren’t recognized in your host country.
 South Africans won’t be setting off fireworks on the Fourth of July, and Chileans won’t be eating turkey on Thanksgiving.
-While you’ll surely miss your own customs, look forward to a taste of new celebrations: India’s Diwali, China’s Spring Festival, Mexico’s Day of the Dead, among thousands of others.
+While you’ll surely miss your own customs, look forward to a taste of new celebrations: India’s Diwali, China’s Spring Festival, or Mexico’s Day of the Dead, among thousands of others.

 Are you open-minded about weather conditions and seasons?